 Origins of the Fallas festival

-The word fallas means 'fires' in the local Valenciano language and it refers to both the week long fiesta as well as to the magnificent statues which are burnt to a cinder all over the city on the night of March 19th.
-This and the figures known as Ninots in Fallas make it one of the weirdest and most wonderful Spanish fiestas which.
+The word fallas means ‘fires’ in the local Valenciano language and it refers to both the week-long fiesta as well as to the magnificent statues which are burnt to a cinder all over the city on the night of March 19th.
+This and the figures are known as Ninots in Fallas make it one of the weirdest and most wonderful Spanish fiestas which.

 The fallas fiesta coincides with the feast of St Joseph, the patron saint of carpenters and its origins are believed to believed to be pagan in which fire invariably figured very prominently.
 Some theorists suggest that during the St Joseph celebration, local carpenters would burn the wooden poles on which they had hung their lanterns during the long winter nights.
 The festival merged with ancient pagan celebrations heralded the arrival of spring and revellers would use the fires to dispose of debris gathered during the winter months.